Isotope-shift analysis with the $4f^{14}6s^{2}~^1S_0- 4f^{13}5d6s^{2}(J=2)$ transition in ytterbium: Data Analysis

-$d^A$ for the fermionic isotopes is significantly larger than the uncertainties on it, as shown in the bottom half of Fig. \ref{FigKingPlot}.
-To investigate the origin of this offset, the normalized King plots are made for the 399 and 556 nm transitions as well, and $\delta\nu^A=d^A \nu_{578}^{AA'}$ is extracted, as shown in Table \ref{tableOffset}.
-On one hand, it is at most $\sim1$ MHz and thus not significant in older experiments with large uncertainties \cite{JOSAB3.332,PhysRevA.63.023402,JOSAB.11.2163}.
-On the other hand, with an accuracy of $\sim10$ kHz, this is significant. $\delta\nu^{171}$, $\delta\nu^{173}$, and $\delta\nu^{173}/\delta\nu^{171}$ are plotted against $Q$ in Table \ref{tableHFanomaly}, $\Delta_{171,173}/10^{-3}$, $A_h^{171}$, $B_h^{173}$ , $B_h^{173}/A_h^{173}$, and $F_{\alpha}$ (See Figs. \ref{Fig1vsN}, \ref{Fig2vsN}, and \ref{Fig1vsN} in Appendix).
-Quantities with largest correlation are $B^{173}$ for $\delta\nu_{173}$ and $F_{\alpha}$ for $\delta\nu_{171}$, respectively. $\delta\nu^{173}/\delta\nu^{173}$ does not look to have any good correlation against other quantities.
-However, it is not evident enough to state these quantities are related, because the $\chi^2/{\rm ndf}$ for the linear fit are 7.155 and 5.492, respectively, and both fitted lines do not cross the origin on the two-dimensional plot.
-One reason why the analysis is inconclusive is because $\delta\nu_{171}$ for the 399 nm transition has a large relative uncertainty.
-More precise spectroscopy, not only limited to the 399, 431, and 556 nm transitions but also for other narrow-linewidth transitions, is desired to figure out the source of the large $d^A$ for fermionic isotopes.
+$d^A$ for the odd-mass isotopes is significantly larger than the uncertainties on it, as shown in the bottom half of Fig. \ref{FigKingPlot}.
+To investigate the origin of this offset, the normalized King plots are made for the 399- and 556-nm transitions as well, and $\delta\nu^A=d^A \nu_{578}^{AA'}$ is extracted, as shown in Table \ref{tableOffset}.
+On one hand, it is at most $\sim1$ MHz and thus not significant in older experiments with large uncertainties \cite{JOSAB.3.332,PhysRevA.63.023402,JOSAB.11.2163}.
+On the other hand, with an accuracy of $\sim10$ kHz, this is significant. $\delta\nu^{171}$, $\delta\nu^{173}$, and $\delta\nu^{173}/\delta\nu^{171}$ are plotted against $\Delta_{171,173}/10^{-3}$, $A_h^{171}$, $B_h^{173}$, $B_h^{173}/A_h^{173}$, and $F_{\alpha}$.
+Quantities with largest correlation are $B^{173}$ for $\delta\nu_{173}$ and $F_{\alpha}$ for $\delta\nu_{171}$, respectively. $\delta\nu^{173}/\delta\nu^{173}$ does not appear to have any good correlation against other quantities.
+However, it is not evident enough to state these quantities are related, because the $\chi^2/{\rm ndf}$ for the linear fit are 7.329 and 5.634, respectively, and both fitted lines do not cross the origin on the two-dimensional plot.
+One reason why the analysis is inconclusive is because $\delta\nu^{171}$ for the 399-nm transition has a large relative uncertainty.
+More precise spectroscopy, not only limited to the 399-, 431-, and 556-nm transitions but also for other narrow-linewidth transitions, is desired to figure out the source of the large $d^A$ for odd-mass isotopes.